Salterra, a Luxury Collection Resort & Spa

 The approach to Salterra frames the resort's core proposition before a single room is seen.
 The terrain shifts from the flat salinas that define much of South Caicos into bluffs covered in dry tropical scrub, with water visible on multiple sides.
 The resort sits where that topography meets the beach, and the architecture responds to it: ocean-facing orientation throughout, with balconies on every room and ground-floor units opening directly onto the beach via private lanais.
 The effect is less manicured resort campus and more a building that has been arranged around what the site already offered.

 The 100 accommodations include 52 one- and two-bedroom suites alongside two Governor's Suites.
 The suite-heavy ratio is significant: in most large Caribbean resorts, suites represent a small fraction of the total key count.
 Here they make up more than half, which shifts the property's character toward a longer-stay, more private experience than a hotel built primarily around standard rooms would deliver.
-The Governor's Suites sit at the leading of that range, though specific configuration details are leading confirmed directly with the property.
+The Governor's Suites sit at the top of that range, though specific configuration details are best confirmed directly with the property.

 The Drinks Programme and Star Wine List Recognition